oracleNetworkProtocol/plugchain/docs/tools/ledger.md

 plugchaind keys add <keyName> --ledger
 ```

-PLUGChain Hub uses [HD Wallets](../concepts/key.md).
+Plug Chain Hub uses [HD Wallets](../concepts/key.md).
 This means you can setup many accounts using the same Ledger seed.
 To create another account from your Ledger device, run (change the integer i to some value >= 0 to choose the account for HD derivation):

 ```bash
 plugchaind keys add <secondKeyName> --ledger --account <i>